ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 * Is there any downward/upward trend in the number of armed conflicts, either  worldwide or in specific regions of interest?
 * Do these trends, if any, differ depending on the type and intensity of the conflict?

-We will design the visualisation with a general, non-specialist audience in mind.
-That being said, we expect it to be of interest to military historians and defence analysts as well.
+We will design the visualization with a general, non-specialist audience in mind.
+That being said, we expect it to be of interest to military historians and defense analysts as well.

 **Data**
 ---------